eupassarinho/sentinel-1-SAR-vegetation-indices/docs/index.md

 The primary purpose of this repo is the need for a pipeline for downloading and preprocessing Sentinel-1 Ground Range Detected (GRD) images, computing Dual-polarization SAR vegetation indices, and sampling (with points coordinates) the processed scenes over a given Area of Interest (AOI).
 So, you are gonna find here both Spyder and RStudio (IDEs) projects, which means the repo is a blend of Python and R resources, and their scripts to do the above-mentioned steps.

-### The repository, its Spyder and RStudio projects, and its codes were build upon the requirements:
+### The repository, its Spyder and RStudio projects, and its codes were built upon the requirements:

-1) To bring both Python and R capabilities of dealing with raster products.
+1) To bring Python and R capabilities to deal with raster products.
 The radar products processing is feasible using Python resources, while raster sampling is faster using R resources.

 2) It uses the packages: **asf_search** (Python 3.9), for downloading satellite products, main radar satellites, from the Alaska Satellite Facility; **snappy** (Python 3.6), the Python implementation of the SeNtinel Application Platform, from the European Space Agency (SNAP-ESA), which contains the Sentinel-1 Toolbox; and the **terra** package (R version 4.2.1), for dealing with raster and vectors fastest than other resources.

-3) I tried not to personalize the pipeline, as you can personalize on your way and needs.
+3) I tried not to personalize the pipeline, as you can personalize your way and needs.
 This means that you are free to change it on your way, e.g., changing Sentinel-1 algorithms, methods, AOI, etc.

 4) I advise you to peek rapidly at the below-presented flowcharts, as they mean to summarize what the codes exactly do.